Introduction to Transformers: an NLP Perspective: Improved Architectures

 where $\mathbf{G}$ is an $n \times m$ matrix.
 Each entry of $\mathbf{G}$ can be defined as

 where $\mu_i$ is the mean of the Gaussian distribution over the source-side positions.
 Both $\mu_i$ and $\sigma_i$ can be determined using heuristics.
-Alternatively, we can develop additional neural networks to model them and learn corresponding parameters together with other parameters of the Transformer model.
-For example, we can use a feed-forward neural network to predict $\mu_i$ given $\mathbf{s}_i$.
+Alternatively, we can develop additional neural networks to model them, learning their parameters jointly with the rest of the model.
+For example, we could use a feed-forward neural network to predict $\mu_i$ given $\mathbf{s}_i$.

-One alternative to Eq. (\ref{eq:self-attention-local}) (or Eq. (\ref{eq:self-attention-cross})) treats the penalty term as a separate model and combines it with the original attention model.
+An alternative to Eq. (\ref{eq:self-attention-local}) (or Eq. (\ref{eq:self-attention-cross})) is to treat the penalty term as a separate distribution and linearly combine it with the original attention model.
 For example, we can define the self-attention model as {

 }